-What is dropshipping business?
+What is a dropshipping model?

 In the dropshipping business model, products are listed in your online store at a retail price while being sourced from a supplier who offers them at a lower, wholesale rate.
 When a customer places an order, the supplier ships the product straight to the customer.
 The profit you make is the difference between what the customer pays and the supplier’s price.
 This system minimises financial risk because you only pay for the products after a sale has been made.
 Additionally, it offers the flexibility to run your business from anywhere with an internet connection, making it a popular choice for new entrepreneurs seeking a hassle-free entry into e-commerce.